-Update: A court injunction has halted the new USCIS fee schedule for now.
+Update: A court injunction has halted the new USCIS fee schedule.
 The old fee schedule continues to be in effect.
-This could change at any time in the future.
-Therefore, we recommend that you check the current USCIS fees on the day you file to confirm they’re correct.
+Always check the current USCIS fees on the day you file to confirm they’re correct.

 The next wave of Trump administration policy designed to reduce immigration is here.
 U.S. Citizenship and Immigration Services (USCIS) will impose major increases in the immigration fee structure effective October 2, 2020.
 The USCIS immigration fee increase would nearly double the cost of some applications.
 However, there are some minor reductions for other types of applications.